 Different countries and regions have varying age limits for creche, kindergarten and ski school so if you shop around you will find someone who can care for your children, no matter what their age.

 What age will they take babies from?

-Hillwood Ski are based in Austria and will take babies as young as 6 weeks old.
-However, if you are looking to book a week or two away with a British tour operator then generally speaking the youngest they will care for is four months or 17 weeks old.
+Some companies will take babies as young as 6 weeks old, however, if you are looking to book a week or two away with a British tour operator then generally speaking the youngest they will care for is four months or 17 weeks old.

 Five things to remember when dropping the kids off for the day